Pjiwm/circle-project/README.md

 2. Install NX globally with `npm install -g nx`
 3. Setup a local MariaDB server or any other MySQL server.
 4. Use a tool like Xamp or phpMyAdmin to manage your local databases.
-5. Install OpenSSL on Windows
+5. Install OpenSSL on Windows.

 ## Working environment
 ### Managing the project in your editor/IDE